Our Milan Tour Guide

 Firstly, it is one of the most expensive cities in Italy, so there are better places to save money.
 However, it’s not impossible either.
 Here are some ways to save money in Milan so you don’t break the bank:

-1. Don’t eat near Milano Centrale railways station – The restaurants around here are tourist traps and are considerably overpriced.
+1. Don’t eat near Milano Centrale railway station.
+The restaurants around here are tourist traps and considerably overpriced.
 Head a few blocks outside this area for authentic and less pricey food.

 3. Do some affordable shopping – If you don’t want to miss out on the fashion adventure, head to the Brera District for less expensive but trendy boutique shops.

-4. Get a city pass – If you do lots of sightseeing, the Milan City Pass can give you discounts/free entry to the top museums, tours, and attractions.
+4. Get a city pass—If you do a lot of sightseeing, the Milan City Pass can give you discounts or free entry to the top museums, tours, and attractions.

-5. Skip the bread – Some restaurants charge you extra for the bread or breadsticks on the table but won’t tell you about it until the bill comes.
+5. Skip the bread—Some restaurants charge extra for bread or breadsticks on the table but will tell you about it when the bill comes.
 If you’re on a tight budget, decline the bread.

-6. Stay with a local – Make a local friend and get a free place by using Couchsurfing!
-It is the best way to save money and connect with a local who can share their insider tips.
+6. Stay with a local—Couchsurfing is the best way to make a local friend and get a free place!
+It is also the best way to save money and connect with a local who can share their insider tips.
 Just remember to send your requests early.

 7. Bring a water bottle – The tap water here is safe to drink, so bring a reusable water bottle to save money and reduce your plastic use.
 LifeStraw is my go-to brand, as their bottles have built-in filters to ensure your water is always clean and safe.